Stock Option Investing - Stock Option Trading Stock Option Newsletter - Stock Option Advice - Learn Options Trading

 Cautions with this strategy:

-Anytime the underlying stock/index price is below the short put strike price, there is a chance that you may have to purchase stock to meet the short put obligation.
-Were this to happen you could sell the shares at the market pricing, or use the long put to sell the shares at the long put strike price.
+Anytime the underling stock/index price is above the short call strike price, there is a chance that you may have to deliver shares of stock to meet the short call obligation.
+You may be required to buy shares of stock at the market price and then sell them at the short call strike price for a loss.
+If the stock is trading above both strike prices, you may realize the maximum loss on the position.

 The credit you receive for the trade is generally much smaller than the max risk of the trade, therefore it is prudent to close the short option before the position is at max loss.
 Many traders do this when the short option is near-the-money.

 If you have closed the short option half of the trade you may want to consider holding the long option to possibly profit from continued directional momentum in the underlying.
-However, the danger is that the underlying will correct and whipsaw in the other direction.
+However, the danger of a bear call spread is that the underlying will correct and whipsaw in the other direction.

 Research Tips:

-Bear Put Option Spreads If you like the risk/reward of the Credit Spread strategy but are bullish: Bull-Put Credit Spread
+Bear Put Option Spreads If you like the risk/reward of the Option Credit Spreads strategy but are bullish: Bull-Put Credit Spread

 Bear Put Option Spreads If you are Bearish on the stock but prefer Debit spreads: Bear-Put Debit Spreads.